severianovillarruel/Harms_Project/README.md

-# Harms_Project
-Harms project machine learning
+use machine learning to predict peptide binding from sequences converted to physiochemical properties